Skip to main content

 Active Reconnaissance

-• Sending probes or queries to the target to elicit responses.
+• Sending packets or queries to get system responses

 Passive Reconnaissance